menacoders/rtl-datepicker-magento2/README.md

 # the Issues!
 - magneto 2 arabic locale doesn't support datepicker.
 - error when adding special price from to date in magneto 2 arabic locale.
+- error when filtering order grid using Datepicker.

 # Feauters:
 - this module help you to solve all issues in RTL Date picker.